kanitvural/aws_smile_project_tf/README.md

-# INTRODUCTION

-The use of AWS Cloud systems is becoming increasingly common.
-Small and large-scale companies, recognizing this trend, are transitioning to AWS systems.

-AWS systems offer significant advantages, especially for startups.
-They help startups avoid large investment costs and enable them to bring their projects to life quickly.
-Additionally, if you promote your project, Amazon can provide credits of up to 2000 USD.
+# Building a Smile-Based Access Control System Using AWS: Let Your Smile Be Your Password

+## Introduction

+The adoption of AWS Cloud systems is rapidly increasing as both small and large enterprises recognize their advantages.
+AWS provides startups with significant benefits, enabling rapid project deployment while avoiding substantial upfront costs.
+Moreover, AWS offers promotional credits of up to $2,000 for project promotions.

-I quickly developed a face detection application using AWS systems, utilizing the Rekognition service.
-I was able to realize my envisioned project quickly without the need to train any models.
+In this article, I will guide you through the creation of a face detection application using AWS Rekognition.
+This project allowed me to quickly bring my vision to life without the need for extensive model training.

-Below are the project introduction and information on how it works.
-I have also prepared an installation section for those who want to try it out.
-You can easily integrate it into your AWS account using Terraform and test it.
+Below, you'll find an overview of the project, how it operates, and a step-by-step installation guide for those interested in trying it out.
+With Terraform, you can easily integrate this project into your AWS account and test it.

 ---

-# SMILE APP
+---

+## The SMILE App

 <div align="center">
   <img src="images/logo.png" alt="Local Image" width="500"/>
 </div>

-## Let your smile be your password.
+### Let your smile be your password.

 Kanıt VURAL
 - [linkedin](https://www.linkedin.com/in/kanitvural/)
 - [E-mail](mailto:kanitvural@gmail.com)

-### Why SMILE app:
+### Why the SMILE App?

-- Companies today often use card systems for employee entries.
+- Many companies rely on card-based systems for employee access.
-- These systems can be costly due to card expenses and related device installations.
+- These systems can be costly due to card and device expenses.
-- Employees may forget their cards at home.
+- Employees might forget their cards or use each other's cards, leading to security concerns.
-- In companies with many employees, individuals may use each other's cards.
-- It can also be used for internal system logins.

-To prevent all these problems, I aimed to provide a cost-effective solution using AWS systems.
+- The SMILE app offers a cost-effective alternative using AWS technologies.

-### What does SMILE app do:
+### What Does the SMILE App Do?

-- Employees' faces are recorded in the system.
-When they look at the camera and smile, they enter the company without needing anything else.
-- The names of entering employees are emailed to a group of managers.
+- Captures and records employees' faces.
+A smile in front of the camera grants access without the need for physical cards.
+- Notifies a group of managers via email with the names of employees entering the premises.
-- Entry information is analyzed with hourly, daily, weekly, and yearly graphs.
+- Analyzes entry data with hourly, daily, weekly, and yearly graphs.

-### Purpose:
+### Purpose

-- The SMILE app aims to reduce costs and prevent the mentioned problems by working on-demand using AWS systems without the need for any cards.
+The SMILE app is designed to cut costs and mitigate the issues associated with traditional card-based access systems.
+By leveraging AWS, it eliminates the need for physical cards and works on-demand, making it both efficient and economical.

-This presentation will simulate an entry into an internal company system.
+This presentation will guide you through a simulated internal company system access scenario.

 ### TECHNOLOGIES USED